All Episodes

 I don't know when.

-Anyway, uh, let's talk about that Gaza ceasefire.
+Anyway, let's talk about that Gaza ceasefire.

-How many of you thought that Gaza and the IDF would declare a ceasefire, and then nobody would break the ceasefire?
+How many of you thought that Gaza and the IDF would declare a ceasefire and then nobody would break the ceasefire?

-Is there even one person in the world who thought the ceasefire Would hold.
+Is there even one person in the world who thought the ceasefire would hold?

 But will it make a difference?

-Because what matters is how many military assets are there in the first place.
+I think probably not, because what matters is how many military assets are there in the first place.

-So yes, ceasefires will be broken.
+So, yes, ceasefires will be broken.

 Yes, there are people on both sides who want the peace to end.